 A quicker and easier option is to have your blood tests performed privately.
 There are two ways to do this:

-2. A more economical option is to utilise home blood test kits - a finger-prick kit can be posted out for you to perform and then post back.
-This is the most popular option.
-We can suggest reputable companies to book with, thus cutting out the middleman (us!) while keeping costs down for you.
+2. A more economical option is to utilise home blood test kits via our partner laboratory, Forth.
+Their kits use a finger-prick test which is posted out for you to perform and then posted back.
+This is the most popular option as we have a special arrangement whereby these can be sent to you for only £74.99.

 Medication – The cost of the medication itself depends on the dose that is prescribed to you.
 The higher the dose, the greater the cost.
 This is because more capsules are required.
 We are fortunate enough to have partnered with Phlo Online Pharmacy.
 They are not part of skindoc but they handle the majority of our prescriptions and have one of the lowest costs for Roaccutane in the UK.
 They also deliver your medication directly to you and depending on where you live, they can even courier it to you in a matter of hours.